 22. Brattle Book Shop

-Lookout Rooftop & Bar is located just across Seaport Boulevard in the Seaport District—an up-and-coming area in Boston.
+If you’re on the lookout for one of the best views of the Boston skyline, head to Lookout at the Envoy (pun absolutely intended).
+Lookout at the Envoy is located just across Seaport Boulevard in the Seaport District—an up-and-coming area in Boston.
 This bar is located on the roof of The Envoy Hotel, Autograph Collection, and it’s ideal for visiting during sunset, so you can watch the sparkling city come to life!

 Although the drinks here certainly aren’t cheap, it’s worth the experience!
-Soaking in these views is definitely one of the best things to do in Boston.

 24. Union Oyster House